Tina Arena: Time's Up movement and the Australian music industry

-In December 2017, Arena joined over 600 high-profile female artists from the Australian music industry, including Missy Higgins and the Veronicas, Sarah Blasko and Jenny Morris, in signing an open letter called #MeNoMore demanding change in the music industry, in support of Time's Up to fight workplace sexual harassment and assault.
-The authors of the open Letter state they are motivated to organise the letter as an Australian response to the #MeToo campaign movement triggered by the accounts of sexual abuse in the wider entertainment industry.
+In December 2017, Arena joined over 600 high-profile female artists from the Australian music industry—including Missy Higgins, the Veronicas, Sarah Blasko, and Jenny Morris—in signing an open letter called #MeNoMore demanding change in the music industry, in support of Time's Up to fight workplace sexual harassment and assault.
+The authors of the open letter stated they are motivated to organise the letter as an Australian response to the #MeToo campaign movement triggered by the accounts of sexual abuse in the wider entertainment industry.
 Sony Music Entertainment, Universal Music Group and Warner Music Group responded with words of support.

 Following the January 2018 creation of US Time's Up campaign by a collective of Hollywood female artists to fight workplace sexual harassment and assault, Arena joined with more than 30 high-profile women from the Australian media and entertainment industries—including Deborah Mailman, Sarah Blasko and Danielle Cormack—to spearhead a new national organisation, NOW Australia, led by broadcaster Tracey Spicer, to tackle sexual harassment, abuse and assault in workplaces across Australia.
 On Twitter, the Australian #MeToo campaign has encouraged stories of workplace harassment and assault following her public call-out on Twitter in October 2017.

 In March 2018, in support of the Time's Up and #MeToo campaigns, Arena authored an op-ed article titled "The music industry must join us with #thetimeisNOW", published by News Corp Australia.
 Arena state her views on how the Australian music industry has enabled "a stagnant perspective towards females".
 Arena stated future social goals in the op-ed, that "We need to raise the bar of our emotional intelligence because this is not a whinge, it's not a social media trend, and NOW Australia is going to keep the issue of sexual harassment at the forefront and do everything we possibly can to change the mentality that allows it to happen.
 We've got a lot of work to do here."

 Anti-lockdown sentiments

 In September 2021, Arena appeared on Australian daytime television program Studio 10 to highlight the disparity between the art community and sporting events in relation to COVID-19.
 During this interview, she advocated that the arts sector should no longer support charitable causes and that Victorian lockdowns should be ended.
-The comments drew criticism for what many saw as an undermining of public health orders and a disregard for the medics working under an already strained healthcare system.
+Arena cited as her reasons in the interview the double standards in how the arts and sports are treated, as large scale music events are cancelled "but never the footy match" and her belief that no one wants to help out the artistic community after "the artistic community has done what they needed to do and always rolled up our sleeves".